the state or quality of being weak; lack of strength, firmness, vigor, or the like; feebleness.

 "Both have their own strengths and weaknesses," Harding wrote.Jameis Winston Cleared of Rape Like Every Other College Sports Star | Robert Silverman | December 22, 2014 | THE DAILY BEAST

 They say your strengths can become your weaknesses, but in my case, perhaps my weaknesses have become my strengths.Michael C. Hall on Going Drag for ‘Hedwig and the Angry Inch’ and Exorcising ‘Dexter’ | Marlow Stern | December 4, 2014 | THE DAILY BEAST

 What were his weaknesses as a military commander: was it hubris?

 “All TV and film adaptations have their strengths and weaknesses,” Waters says.Sarah Waters: Queen of the Tortured Lesbian Romance | Tim Teeman | September 30, 2014 | THE DAILY BEAST

-British Dictionary definitions for weaknesses
+British Dictionary definitions for weakness

-Other Idioms and Phrases with weaknesses
+Other Idioms and Phrases with weakness

 see have a weakness for.